cantinilab/scPRINT/CONTRIBUTING.md

 # How to develop on this project

-scprint welcomes contributions from the community.
+scPRINT-2 welcomes contributions from the community.

 **You need PYTHON3!**